jfbenckhuijsen/node-cloud-functions/README.md

     name: 'REQUIRED: Name of the service module',
     use: "Array of Express/Connect compatbile middleware executed on all paths (see Middleware support below)",
     cors: 'Boolean: enables support for CORS on all paths.
 See CORS support',
-    debug: 'Boolean: enables a specific path /_paths to show the set of configured paths',
+    debug: 'Boolean: enables a specific path /_paths to show the set of configured paths and debugging logging of the framework',
     authStrategies: { // Optional, enables authentication
         default: passport.authenticate() // The default passport strategy to use
         [other name]: passport.authenticate() // Alternative strategies